 For those who want to teach history in high school or college, a history major is an obvious choice.
 But what if you don't want to teach?
 A history major can be an important first step to a career as a museum exhibit specialist, a historical society researcher, a cultural resources manager, a historical documentary editor or producer, an archivist, a curator, a librarian, a public records manager, a lawyer or paralegal, a legislative staffer, a foreign service officer, or a public policy researcher, to name just a few.

-The American Historical Association website has two excellent resources for students who want information about history-related careers.
-One is for students who graduate with an undergraduate history major and want to go directly into the work world. http://www.historians.org/pubs/Free/careers/Index.htm.
+The first is for students who graduate with an undergraduate history major and want to go directly into the work world: http://www.historians.org/pubs/Free/careers/Index.htm.

-For more specific information about career preparation and job prospects in history-related careers, click on any of the following categories from the U.S. Bureau of Labor Statistics:
+For information about career preparation and job prospects in history-related careers, click on any of the following categories from the U.S. Bureau of Labor Statistics:

 |High School History Teacher|